 We were the first generation to come to Harvard in numbers large enough to build a collective identity, despite the fact that we were the last generation to go to a Harvard with no Black studies, no Black faculty or administrators, no Black student groups.
 Early on, it was as simple as establishing Harvard’s first Black Table in the dining hall, sharing our experiences and “educating” our white classmates.
 And by the time we were seniors, we had joined with our African national classmates to fight for the right to form an exclusive Black students’ group, we had met Malcolm X, and we had all succeeded academically.
 We were the first beneficiaries of Affirmative Action, the first wave of Black activism at Harvard, a wave that would crest in the late 1960s.
 We left Harvard with changed identities and with a commitment to the cause that would shape many of our lives and careers.

 This is our story, as yet untold, seen through our own eyes and told in our own voices, both as it happened and as we reconsider it today, in these times of hope and disappointment.
 Harvard changed us, and we changed Harvard.

-The Last Negroes at Harvard will be published by Houghton Mifflin Harcourt on February 11, 2020
+The Last Negroes at Harvard was published by Houghton Mifflin Harcourt on February 11, 2020